Clearly we love this time of year, filling our home with Christmas decorations that creates a warm and cozy feel.

 For this project you will need some sort of knit fabric.
 I picked up this sweater at the thrift store for $3.

-I made 3 sweater trees and have left over fabric for another project.
+I was able to make three sweater trees and have left over fabric for another project from the one sweater.

 I planned on making quite a few variations of this cone shaped tree and spending a couple of dollars on poster board would save me quite a bit overall.